bjamturley/MedSchoolAtlas/README.md

 9. Conceptually dense references require links
 10. Don't panic
 ## Formatting Guidelines
 These have not been fleshed out yet.
 Try to keep each related block of information in a dedicated header without being tangential.
 For example, even though the arm and leg circulatory systems develop around the same time and look similar, they should be organized as independent concepts.

-**The most important thing is always legibility of information.**
+If an article gets too general, split it into multiple, more focused topics.
+### Headers
+1. Top headers should be Pascal Case, subsequent headers should have only the first word capitalized.
+3. For most purposes, keep subheaders above four (>####).
+4. Headers should not have line breaks before or after them.
+### Lists
+1. For most purposes, avoid nested bulleted lists.
+###  Formulas
+1. Formulas should be either a secondary or tertiary header.
+2. Formulas should always have variables defined below.
+### Tables
+1. If the first column of a table has no header, italicize or bold all items within that column.
+### Technicalities
+1. Bacterial species should be *italicized*.
+### Legibility
+1. Break up long paragraphs.
+2. **Bold** key terms.
+3. Avoid using acronyms without defining them first (AUAWDTF).
+### Quality of life
+1. Only link to something within the site if it is the authority on the term/concept or the linked content directly relates to the topic.